ojrfernandes/maglib/README.md

 ### Fusion-IO Dependency
 maglib requires an installation of Fusion-IO, an interface for extracting data from various plasma simulation codes.
 Fusion-IO was developed by Nate Ferraro at the Princeton Plasma Physics Laboratory and can be found at the [Fusion-IO GitHub Repository](https://github.com/nferraro/fusion-io).

-⚠️ Compatibility Warning
+⚠️ Compatibility Warning:
-This program **is not fully** compatible with the latest versions of Fusion-IO.
+This program **is not** compatible with the latest versions of Fusion-IO.
 For the best results, we recommend using a Fusion-IO version from around July 2023.
 Commit 022a77f is our recommentation.

 To clone the compatible version, run:
 ```bash